 Mechanicsburg Museum Association

 For a glimpse into what life was like in Cumberland Valley during the 1800s, pay a visit to the Mechanicsburg Museum.
 The association preserves several historic buildings that focus on the town's history, including its crucial role as a stop along the Cumberland Valley Railroad: 1899 Washington Street Station, the 1866 Stationmaster's House, the 1886 Freight Station, the 1867 Passenger Station, and the 1801 Frankenberger Tavern.
-Entrance is free but guests are welcome to purchase books, toys and other souvenirs at the museum store.
+Entrance is free but guests are welcome to purchase books, toys, and other souvenirs at the museum store.
 Be sure to check their website for hours of operation.

 Cumberland County Historical Society

-Located in historic downtown Carlisle, the Cumberland County Historical Society includes a library, museum, education center, photo archives, and a shop (History on High) selling locally- made items.
+Located in historic downtown Carlisle, the Cumberland County Historical Society includes a library, museum, education center, photo archives, and a shop (History on High) selling locally-made items.
 The award-winning museum encompasses 16 galleries, each serving as a visual guide to Cumberland Valley’s past.
-There are several ways to get involved, whether signing up for a walking tour, attending a lecture, or participating in a workshop.
+They host numerous events including walking tours, lectures, and genealogy workshops.